Make an Impact

 Watertown Community Foundation:

 The Watertown Community Foundation is focused on supporting the needs of the 36K residents of Watertown, of which 8% live in poverty and 21% are foreign-born.
 The COVID-19 relief efforts of Watertown Community Foundation have been focused on supporting residents of working families and households disproportionately affected by the pandemic, including those impacted by food and housing insecurity.
-As the pandemic persists, with an unemployment rate over 12%, we aim to continue to help families stay in their homes with emergency rental assistance.Donate and learn more.
+As the pandemic persists, with an unemployment rate over 12%, the Foundation continues to help families stay in their homes with emergency rental assistance.Donate and learn more.

 Questions?
 Reach out to Jan Singer, Executive Directorjan.email@example.com